 Now, it is possible that this is just the kind of person who likes to complain.
 However, says Jeff Yastine, if you look into the bigger picture, you will find many things that are alarming.

-John Mackey said in a speech that the merger was very challenging.
-John Mackey is the CEO of Whole Foods.
 Although it is challenging, he said, he thinks that Amazon and Whole Foods can do great things together.
 To the casual observer, those words may not seem like much, but to someone who wants to take a second to read in between the lines, it becomes quite clear that he may be portraying a sense of optimism that is shadowed by various challenges that keep coming up which are making the transition very hard and preventing the benefits they expected to get from the merger from materializing.

 Read this article at Stock Gumshoe to know more about Jess Yastine